silentgameplays/Simple-Debian-Setup/README.md

 * sudo snap install shotcut --classic

-14) Optional adding and mounting a disk to Debian 10.0.0 Make sure to format the desired disk in the GUI Disks section to Ext4:

-Then name the disk like ”disk1” and go to Terminal and use the following commands:
-* sudo gedit /etc/fstab

-Input the following line at the bottom of the file:
-* /dev/sdc /disk1 ext4 defaults 1 2

-Save and run the following commands:
-* sudo mount /dev/sdc/ disk1
-* sudo apt-get update

 Ok, thank you, happy gaming and streaming on Debian Buster 10.1.0.
 Hopefully same settings will work on the future Debian distros!